-We can partner with you to move your organization’s DEI training initiatives forward and shift mindsets, behaviors, and practices towards more equitable, diverse, and inclusive teams and organizations.
-Learn more about our equity, diversity, and inclusion practice and solutions.
+We can partner with you to shift your organization’s focus on DEI and move your DEI training initiatives forward so mindsets, behaviors, and practices are more equitable, diverse, and inclusive.
+Learn more about our Equity, Diversity, and Inclusion practice and solutions.

 Frequently Asked Questions About Diversity, Equity & Inclusion (DEI) in the Workplace

-Through our programs, research, and decades of experience developing leaders around the world, we hear common questions relating to DEI at work.
+Through our programs, research, and decades of experience developing leaders around the world, we hear common questions relating to the definition of DEI, as well as the importance of diversity, equity, and inclusion at work.
 Below are several frequently asked questions, and our answers.